atkm/hugo-site/content/posts/heteroskedasticity.md

 mathjax = true
 +++

+I should come up with a solution that uses optimization instead of doing regression twice.

 ### Introduction
 The model we consider is \\(Y_i = \alpha + \beta x_i + \epsilon_i\\), where \\( \epsilon_i \\) are uncorrelated, and \\( \mathbb{V}(\epsilon_i) \\) depends on \\( i \\).
 We discuss two solutions to finding estimators of \\( \alpha, \beta \\).